 Enroll in Summer?

-We do not currently (2018) offer the CSC 499 class in the summer because of historically low enrollment that resulted in the class being canceled.
-It is possible for a few students to enroll in the summer as a directed study through the Fienstein College for Continuing Education.
+We do not currently offer CSC 499 as a regular class in the summer (even though it shows up in e-Campus) because of historically low enrollment that resulted in the class being canceled.
+It may be possible for a very few students to enroll in the summer as a directed study through the Feinstein College for Continuing Education.
 Contact Mr. Brown for more information.
+We prefer and encourage you to enroll the following Fall (or even Spring) if that is possible.

 You will may have to pay for summer credits out-of-pocket